How Tariff Deadlines Moved the Options Market: August 2025 Analysis

 The April 2025 tariff shock triggered the largest options trading volume in history - 101 million contracts in a single day - as the VIX Fear Index rocketed from 30 to 55.

-With the August 1, 2025 tariff deadline approaching, implied volatility remains 30% below crisis peaks.
-This educational guide explains how options markets respond to trade policy events and common hedging approaches.
+The August 1, 2025 tariff deadline was extended by executive order (July 7, 2025), and reciprocal tariff increases took effect on August 7, 2025.
+This educational guide explains how options markets responded to trade policy events during 2025 and common hedging approaches.

-Learn from detailed charts showing April's significant options activity, understand why put-call ratios hit 5-year highs, and explore 5 options strategies for volatile periods - including how different sectors have historically responded to tariff events.
+Learn from detailed charts showing April's significant options activity, understand why put-call ratios hit 5-year highs, and explore options strategies to understand for volatile periods, including how different sectors have historically responded to tariff events.

 Quick Recap: From April Shock to July Calm